 6.1.
-Data query language
+Data Query Language

 The data access system supports both programmed procedures and high-level query languages for accessing domain models and analysis results.
 A query language can be used to define, manipulate, and retrieve information from a database.
 For instance, for retrieving some specific result of an analysis, a query can be formed in the high-level and declarative query language that satisfies the specified syntax and conditions.
-In the data access system, a query language is provided to query the analysis result.
-This DQL (data query language) is defined in an easy-to-use manner that resembles natural English language.
-The DQL is capable of querying the analysis results together with invoking certain postprocessing computation.
-Combining general query language constructs with domain-related representations provides a more problem-oriented communication [36].
+In our data access system, a query language is provided to query the analysis result.
+This DQL (data query language) is defined in a systematic way and it is capable of querying the analysis results together with invoking certain post-processing computation.
+Combining general query language constructs with domain-related representations provides a more problem-oriented communication [26].
 The defined DQL and the programmed procedures have at least two features: